Ethan-Passino/HomeShelf/README.md

 ## 🚧 Current Status

 > ⚠️ In development — not yet production-ready.
-> Built in free time alongside a full-time software engineering position.
+> Built in free time alongside a full-time Full Stack Developer position.

 ---